-The new TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore Limited Edition watch combines a good-proportioned stainless 42 mm steel case with the Valjoux 7750-based chronograph movement and is offered at a more or less acceptable price that will not make you break the bank if you spontaneously decide to go for it.
+The limited-edition TAG Heuer Calibre 16 Day-Date Chronograph Singapore combines a well-proportioned stainless 42 mm steel case with the Valjoux 7750-based chronograph movement and is offered at a more or less acceptable price that will not make you break the bank if you spontaneously decide to go for it.

-After almost exactly a year since the highly successful launch of the TAG Heuer Grand Carrera Singapore Grand Prix GMT limited edition watch, the Swiss brand has revealed yet another similarly themed model.
+After almost exactly a year since the highly successful launch of the limited-edition 2008 Grand Carrera Singapore Grand Prix GMT, TAG Heuer has revealed yet another similarly themed model.

-Like the aforementioned special edition model, the TAG Heuer Calibre 16 Day-Date Automatic Chronograph Singapore Limited Edition also features a combination of black and bright green, that are the colors of the unique Singapore F1 race, the only one in the world to be held after the dusk.
+Like the aforementioned special edition model, the Calibre 16 Day-Date Singapore also features a combination of black and bright green, which are the colors of the unique Singapore F1 race, the only one in the world to be held after the dusk.

-Of course, the green here is limited to parts of the “interface” that are directly related to the chronograph functions of the watch.
-There is a green element on the chronograph start button, as well as green “tachymetre” inscription on the fixed bezel.
-The chronograph hour, minute and central seconds hands are, too, painted in the same shade of green.
+Of course, the green here is limited to parts of the “interface” that are directly related to the chronograph functions.
+There is a green element on the chronograph start button, as well as the green “tachymetre” inscription on the fixed bezel.
+The chronograph hour, minute, and central seconds hands are, too, painted in the same shade of green.

 Although the use of a mass-produced caliber (even the one that was modified to a tad higher specs and offered with a nicer finish) somehow diminishes the value for money ratio of this limited edition model.
 However, given its MSRP, I should say that the model is not actually that overpriced as some other ETA-based chronographs from competing brands.
 Also, given the relatively low premium that TAG Heuer put on this trinket, there is a good chance that it will hold its resale value a tad better than similarly styled, but more expensive timekeepers from other Swiss-based brands.